w3f/Grants-Program/applications/HE-Chain.md

 ### Team's experience

-Cryptoviet team started in the crypto industry in 2017, back then we do the social media, marketing plans.
-2020 we build web3 products started with [CasperStats](https://casperstats.io/) as an Explorer for Casper Network that granted from DEVxDAO, NFT Blockchain Game name [Heroes and Empires](https://heroesempires.com/) with ~400k total users and ~40k daily users.
+Cryptoviet team started in the crypto industry in 2017.
+Back then we did the social media, marketing plans.
+In 2020 we build web3 products starting with [CasperStats](https://casperstats.io/) as an Explorer for Casper Network that granted by DEVxDAO, NFT Blockchain Game named [Heroes and Empires](https://heroesempires.com/) with ~400k total users and ~40k daily users.

-Team experiences came from many aspects but focus on 'build to last'.
-Well model design, clean code is the philosophy of the Cryptoviet developer team
+Team experiences comes from many aspects, but focus is on 'build to last'.
+Good model design and clean code is the philosophy of the Cryptoviet developer team

 CEO + Leader Jack has created the most active social media in Vietnam (Bitcoin Vietnam News).

-David has designed and built smart contracts model for H&E, a granted project from Contentos for [wallet](https://play.google.com/store/apps/details?id=com.xonic.wallet) [source code](https://github.com/quyphandang/xonic_wallet).
+David has designed and built smart contract models for H&E, a grant project from Contentos for [wallet](https://play.google.com/store/apps/details?id=com.xonic.wallet) [source code](https://github.com/quyphandang/xonic_wallet).

 Michael with more than 4 years of experience with Nodejs and React, Nuxtjs.
 UX/UI for https://casperstats.io and https://heroesempires.com/

-Jackson back then do Technical Lead for the well-known bank in Vietnam, with 4 years of experience on static languages (Java, C++, Typescript)
+Jackson, back then as Technical Lead for a well-known bank in Vietnam, with 4 years of experience in static languages (Java, C++, Typescript)

-Mike with 4 years of experience in UX/UI and Nodejs, has designed and built  [marketplace](https://market.heroesempires.com/) for H&E and https://casperstats.io
+Mike, with 4 years of experience in UX/UI and Nodejs, has designed and built  [marketplace](https://market.heroesempires.com/) for H&E and https://casperstats.io

-Stefan with 5 years of experience as Software Engineer working on the top crypto exchange in Vietnam, he best on design pattern, SOLID, and Substrate
+Stefan with 5 years of experience as Software Engineer working on the top crypto exchange in Vietnam, he is best on design pattern, SOLID, and Substrate

 ### Team Code Repos